Stardust Melodies –

 About two years later I stumbled across the pattern again and was fascinated again by the varied but matching designs.
 So I had a second start.
 I tried different yarns to see what works best.
 And the break also showed me, how much I had learned within the past two years – the squares weren’t difficult at all.

-Stardust Melodies – my yarn
+Stardust Melodies – My yarn

 My yarn choice was King Cole Cottonsoft DK, more or less leftovers from another project.
 I still like the result very much.